-- Use D-cells, wires, and switches to operate light bulbs and/or motors. - Observe that the electrical energy in a D-cell can be converted into heat, light, and/or motion energy. - Identify the essential components of an electrical circuit. - Draw pictures and schematic diagrams to represent electric circuits and communicate understanding - Engineering Design Process: Design a lighting system for their Mediana Park project.
+- Use D-cells, wires, and switches to operate light bulbs and/or motors. - Observe that the electrical energy in a D-cell can be converted into heat, light, and/or motion energy. - Identify the essential components of an electrical circuit. - Design and construct parallel circuits that run more than one component. - Draw pictures and schematic diagrams to represent electric circuits and communicate understanding - Engineering Design Process: Design a lighting system for their Mediana Park project.